leoraclet/sfml-imgui-template/README.md

 > direnv allow
 > ```

-The `flake.nix` file is where the project environment is defined, and you can see it in it that [CMake](https://cmake.org/) is part of the packages.
+The `flake.nix` file is where the project's environment is defined, and you can see in it that [CMake](https://cmake.org/) is part of the packages.
 So, if everything went well, you should be able to build the project like so